EchoDidAThing/ActionTimelineReplacement/README.md

 #Echo's TODO
--add more sheets
+- add more sheets
--add handling for Strings(CHECK NAMINGWAY) and packedbools -Add codepath to create custom entries(reference field, edited fields) -Redo readme
+- add handling for Strings(CHECK NAMINGWAY) and packedbools
+- Add codepath to create custom entries(reference field, edited fields)
+- Redo readme

 #misc TODO/clarifications
--how is `FieldOffset(0x??)` interacting with addresses in relation to Lumina data? example: defined 0x4F reads 0x50 instead in the GUI b/c of parsing discrepancy, so which field is it actually changing?
+- how is `FieldOffset(0x??)` interacting with addresses in relation to Lumina data? example: defined 0x4F reads 0x50 instead in the GUI b/c of parsing discrepancy, so which field is it actually changing?
--use local sheet data instead so it's up-to-date? or get them to modify the source idk
+- use local sheet data instead so it's up-to-date? or get them to modify the source idk

 # ActionTimelineReplacement aka.ATR